Even a quick trip to the hospital can result in unexpected expenses that your existing health coverage may or may not cover.

 Consider the following four advantages of hospital indemnity insurance:

-When you make a qualifying claim on your hospital indemnity insurance policy, you receive a payment from your plan that’s paid out directly to you.
-You can use these funds in any way that might help you and your family with unexpected expense.
+When you make a qualifying claim on your hospital indemnity insurance policy, you receive a payment from your plan that’s paid directly to you.
+You can use these funds in any way that might help you and your family with both unexpected and planned expenses.

 For example, you might need it for food deliveries, childcare, hospital co-pays, or other essential bills.
 Once the money is in your possession, it’s entirely up to you how you spend it.